dcc-cc3002/aventurasdemarcosyluis-gabrielrojasc/README.md

 ## Run instructions

-To run the homework, you need to run GameApp inside the gui folder.
+To run the homework, you need to run GameApp inside the gui folder (not complete at all).
+For now still run the tests.

 ## Assumptions made